TwilioQuest/ghw-twilio-guide/README.md

 - Add an endpoint to your web application to handle Twilio webhooks.
 - Handle a webhook containing an SMS message.
-- Send your first SMS from the DevPhone.
+- Send your first SMS from the Dev Phone.

 ## Day 6: Replying to SMS messages with our web application.